-The SV of StringLiteral:: "" is the empty character sequence.

-Comment [pL7]: From DEC: Do we really want to do this?

-Comment [pL8]: 4/4 browsers support this.

-The SV of StringLiteral:: ' ' is the empty character sequence.

-The SV of StringLiteral:: " DoubleStringCharacters " is the SV of DoubleStringCharacters.

-The SV of StringLiteral:: 'SingleStringCharacters' is the SV of SingleStringCharacters.

-The SV of DoubleStringCharacters:: DoubleStringCharacter is a sequence of one character, the CV of DoubleStringCharacter.

-The SV of DoubleStringCharacters:: DoubleStringCharacter DoubleStringCharacters is a sequence of the CV of DoubleStringCharacter followed by all the characters in the SV of DoubleStringCharacters in order.

-The SV of SingleStringCharacters: SingleStringCharacter is a sequence of one character, the CV of SingleStringCharacter.

-The SV of SingleStringCharacters:: SingleStringCharacter SingleStringCharacters is a sequence of the CV of SingleStringCharacter followed by all the characters in the SV of SingleStringCharacters in order.

-The SV of LineContinuation :: \ LineTerminator is the empty character sequence.

-The CV of DoubleStringCharacter:: SourceCharacter but not double-quote " or backslash \ or LineTerminator is the SourceCharacter character itself.

-The CV of DoubleStringCharacter:: \ EscapeSequence is the CV of the EscapeSequence.

-The CV of SingleStringCharacter:: SourceCharacter but not single-quote ' or backslash \ or LineTerminator is the SourceCharacter character itself.
+- The SV of StringLiteral :: "" is the empty character sequence. - The SV of StringLiteral :: ' ' is the empty character sequence. - The SV of StringLiteral :: " DoubleStringCharacters " is the SV of DoubleStringCharacters. - The SV of StringLiteral :: ' SingleStringCharacters ' is the SV of SingleStringCharacters. - The SV of DoubleStringCharacters :: DoubleStringCharacter is a sequence of one character, the CV of DoubleStringCharacter. - The SV of DoubleStringCharacters :: DoubleStringCharacter DoubleStringCharacters is a sequence of the CV of DoubleStringCharacter followed by all the characters in the SV of DoubleStringCharacters in order. - The SV of SingleStringCharacters :: SingleStringCharacter is a sequence of one character, the CV of SingleStringCharacter. - The SV of SingleStringCharacters :: SingleStringCharacter SingleStringCharacters is a sequence of the CV of SingleStringCharacter followed by all the characters in the SV of SingleStringCharacters in order. - The CV of DoubleStringCharacter :: SourceCharacter but not double-quote " or backslash \ or LineTerminator is the SourceCharacter character itself. - The CV of DoubleStringCharacter :: \ EscapeSequence is the CV of the EscapeSequence. - The CV of SingleStringCharacter :: SourceCharacter but not single-quote ' or backslash \ or LineTerminator is the SourceCharacter character itself.

-The CV of SingleStringCharacter:: \ EscapeSequence is the CV of the EscapeSequence.

-The CV of EscapeSequence:: CharacterEscapeSequence is the CV of the CharacterEscapeSequence.

-The CV of EscapeSequence:: 0 [lookahead & DecimalDigit] is a <NUL> character (Unicode value 0000).

-The CV of EscapeSequence: HexEscapeSequence is the CV of the HexEscapeSequence.

-The CV of EscapeSequence:: UnicodeEscapeSequence is the CV of the UnicodeEscapeSequence.

-The CV of CharacterEscapeSequence:: SingleEscapeCharacter is the character whose code point value is determined by the SingleEscapeCharacter according to the following table:
+- The CV of SingleStringCharacter :: \ EscapeSequence is the CV of the EscapeSequence. - The CV of EscapeSequence :: CharacterEscapeSequence is the CV of the CharacterEscapeSequence. - The CV of EscapeSequence :: 0 [lookahead ∉ DecimalDigit] is a <NUL> character (Unicode value 0000). - The CV of EscapeSequence :: HexEscapeSequence is the CV of the HexEscapeSequence. - The CV of EscapeSequence :: UnicodeEscapeSequence is the CV of the UnicodeEscapeSequence. - The CV of CharacterEscapeSequence :: SingleEscapeCharacter is the character whose code point value is determined by the SingleEscapeCharacter according to the following table:

 Escape Sequence Code Point Value Name Symbol

-\b \u0008 backspace <bs></bs>
+∖b \u0008 backspace <bs></bs>

 \t \u0009 horizontal tab <ht></ht>

 \n \u000A line feed (new line) <lf></lf>

-\v \u000B vertical tab <vt></vt>
+\ v \u000B vertical tab <vt></vt>

 \f \u000C form feed <ff></ff>

 \r \u000D carriage return <cr></cr>

-\" \u0022 double quote "
+\ " \u0022 double quote

-\'' \u0027 single quote 1
+\ ' \u0027 single quote

-11 \u005C backslash \
+۸۸ \u005C backslash λ.

-The CV of CharacterEscapeSequence:: NonEscapeCharacter is the CV of the NonEscapeCharacter.

-The CV of NonEscapeCharacter: SourceCharacter but not EscapeCharacter or LineTerminator is the SourceCharacter character itself.

-The CV of HexEscapeSequence :: x HexDigit HexDigit is the character whose code point value is (16 times the MV of the first HexDigit) plus the MV of the second HexDigit.

-The CV of UnicodeEscapeSequence:: u HexDigit HexDigit HexDigit HexDigit is the character whose code point value is (4096 (that is, 16) times the MV of the first HexDigit) plus (256 (that is, 16) times the MV of the second HexDigit) plus (16 times the MV of the third HexDigit) plus the MV of the fourth HexDigit.
+- The CV of CharacterEscapeSequence :: NonEscapeCharacter is the CV of the NonEscapeCharacter. - The CV of NonEscapeCharacter :: SourceCharacter but not EscapeCharacter or LineTerminator is the SourceCharacter character itself. - The CV of HexEscapeSequence :: x HexDigit HexDigit is the character whose code point value is (16 times the MV of the first HexDigit) plus the MV of the second HexDigit. - The CV of UnicodeEscapeSequence :: u HexDigit HexDigit HexDigit HexDigit is the character whose code point value is (4096 (that is, 163) times the MV of the first HexDigit) plus (256 (that is, 162) times the MV of the second HexDigit) plus (16 times the MV of the third HexDigit) plus the MV of the fourth HexDigit.

-A 'LineTerminator' character cannot appear in a string literal, except when preceded by a backslash \ as a 'LineContinuation' to produce the empty character sequence.
-The correct way to cause a line terminator character to be part of the string value of a string literal is to use an escape sequence such as \n or \u000A.
+A 'LineTerminator' character cannot appear in a string literal, even if preceded by a backslash $\$.
+The correct way to cause a line terminator character to be part of the string value of a string literal is to use an escape sequence such as $\n or \u000A$.